 “As long as I am president…no pregnant student will be allowed to return to school…After getting pregnant, you are done.”

 So said Tanzania’s President, John Magufuli in June.
 Last week, the International Women’s Health Coalition was one of 20 organizations, including Human Rights Watch, Amnesty International, and the Global Campaign for Education, that called on the Government of Tanzania to rescind its harmful ban on pregnant adolescent girls in school and end its attacks on civil society organizations.
 Civil society organizations have been fighting bans like these around the globe for years; they violate girls’ human right to education and stand in the way of development.
-These efforts are particularly necessary in Tanzania, which has one of the world’s highest adolescent pregnancy and birth rates: one in six girls between 15 and 19 becoming pregnant.
+These efforts are particularly necessary in Tanzania, which has one of the world’s highest adolescent pregnancy and birth rates: one in six girls between 15 and 19 become pregnant.
 The country also has one of the highest child marriage rates, with 37 percent of girls marrying before age 18.

 President Magufuli’s shocking statement has renewed efforts to end the ban, which has been in place since the 1960s.
 But the government is trying to clamp down on civil society organizations voicing dissent.
 The Tanzanian Home Affairs Minister threatened to deregister organizations that call for lifting the ban, as well as groups working for the rights of LGBT people.